 From the 40GB home computer to the 2TB Raid 5 UNIX server, computer forensic examinations for indecent images must be conducted in a systematic and consistent manner.
 These techniques involve fragile data that can easily be hidden, wiped, disguised, cloaked, encrypted or even destroyed from storage media.
 This work can only be handled by experienced and qualified professionals; the results of the analysis have to withstand the scrutiny of a courtroom.

 Our service includes the post-analysis review of computer forensics and indecent images investigation results and the preparation of a detailed investigation report.
-If criminal or other legal proceedings are necessary we can produce witness statements and attend court to deliver expert testimony in support of the analysis undertaken and material found.
+If criminal or other legal proceedings are necessary we can produce witness statements and attend court to deliver expert testimony in support of the analysis undertaken, material found, and what inferences or conclusions can be safely drawn.

-Court experienced indecent images and forensic expert witnesses
+Court experienced indecent images, child sexual exploitation, digital forensic expert witnesses

 Indecent Images of Children (IIoC)